 Can DXLG service its debt comfortably?

-With a high level of debt on its balance sheet, DXLG could still be in a financially strong position if its cash flow also stacked up.
-However, this isn’t the case, and there’s room for DXLG to increase its operational efficiency.
-In addition to this, its lack of liquidity raises questions over current asset management practices for the small-cap.
-I admit this is a fairly basic analysis for DXLG’s financial health.
+Although DXLG’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet obligations which means its debt is being efficiently utilised.
+Since there is also no concerns around DXLG's liquidity needs, this may be its optimal capital structure for the time being.
+I admit this is a fairly basic analysis for DXLG's financial health.
 Other important fundamentals need to be considered alongside.
-You should continue to research Destination XL Group to get a better picture of the stock by looking at:
+You should continue to research Destination XL Group to get a better picture of the small-cap by looking at:

 - Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.